-Many UFCST members are also affiliated with other interdisciplinary units, such as the Institute for Food and Agricultural Sciences, the Genetics Institute, the Brain Institute, the Institute on Aging, the Whitney Laboratory for Marine Bioscience and the Emerging Pathogens Institute.
-Additionally, the UFCST is partnered with chemosensory scientists at Florida State University and several other Florida institutions, thus facilitating new advances in smell and taste science across the State.
+Many members affiliate with other interdisciplinary units, such as the Institute for Food and Agricultural Sciences, the Genetics Institute, the Brain Institute, the Institute on Aging, the Whitney Laboratory for Marine Bioscience, and the Emerging Pathogens Institute.
+Additionally, the UFCST partners with chemosensory scientists at several other Florida institutions, thus pushing above and beyond new advances in smell and taste science across the State.

 Steven D. Munger, PhD, Director.
 Dr. Munger is a Professor of Pharmacology and Therapeutics and of Medicine and serves as Vice-Chair of the Department of Pharmacology and Therapeutics.
 The Director is responsible for the overall day to day operation of the Center as well as fostering animal research.
 He reports directly to the Vice President for Research.
 Other responsibilities include facilitating communication between UFCST members, outreach to the public and the media, and promoting training in the chemical senses.
 Dr. Munger received his Ph.D. from the University of Florida and postdoctoral training at the Johns Hopkins University.
 His research focuses on the molecular basis of odor and taste detection and transduction.
 Dr. Munger has held a number of medical school and scientific society leadership positions, including several elected positions within the Association for Chemoreception Sciences (http://achems.org), the leading scientific society for the study of smell and taste.